agentGav/cl8/docs/installation.md

 ### Set up the front end

-The front end is a Vuejs application, that talks to the backend.
+The front end is a VueJS application, that talks to the backend.
 Like a lot of VueJS apps you can install using npm or yarn.

 The examples below use npm for brevity.